jochu/swank-clojure/README.md

 Freenode.
 Contributions are preferred as either Github pull requests or using "git format-patch".

+Please use standard Emacs indentation with no tabs.

 ## Installing from Source

     $ git clone git://github.com/technomancy/slime.git